monsoonmaelstrom/book2/book2.md

 “Not with an attitude like that,” he comments as he takes a shot.
 “Two an hour over the next fourteen hours?
 You’ll manage.
 Probably.”

-“There are worse ways to die,” I say as I down the first shot and take a bite of cake.
+“There are worse ways to die,” I agree as I down the first shot and take a bite of cake.

 It’s sometime after the fourth shot that Gavin convinces me to play dice with them, and I start flagrantly cheating.
 “All sixes, all the time!”
 I boast after the third such roll.

-“We know you’re cheating,” Peter says.
+“We know you’re cheating,” Peter states.

 “Then figure out how to stop me,” I respond with a grin.